Is a Correction Looming Ahead for Tesla Inc. (TSLA)

-Tesla Inc. (NASDAQ:TSLA) went up by 0.16% from its latest closing price compared to the recent 1-year high of $900.40.
-The company’s stock price has collected 3.04% of gains in the last five trading sessions.
-Press Release reported on 09/05/21 that SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Tesla, Inc. – TSLA
+Tesla Inc. (NASDAQ:TSLA) went down by -2.46% from its latest closing price compared to the recent 1-year high of $900.40.
+The company’s stock price has collected 0.53% of gains in the last five trading sessions.
+Barron’s reported 12 hours ago that Federal EV Incentives To Give Tesla, General Motors a Boost.
+America Is Catching Up.

 Is It Worth Investing in Tesla Inc. (NASDAQ :TSLA) Right Now?